25 celebrity chefs with restaurants in Dubai

 Hell’s Kitchen, Caesars Palace Bluewaters, daily 7am to 10.30am, noon to 3.30pm, 6pm to 10.30pm. @hellskitchendubai

-His restaurant empire may have crumbled around the world, but Jamie Oliver fans can still get a taste of the chef’s unfussy Italian fare at Jamie’s Pizzeria in JLT.
-Jamie’s Italian is also now available in Dubai, with two locations in The Dubai Mall and Dubai Hills Mall.
+He’s a stalwart on the UK celebrity chef scene and fans here in Dubai can savour the chef’s unfussy Italian fare at Jamie’s Pizzeria in JLT and at Jamie’s Italian in The Dubai Mall and Dubai Hills Mall.

 Jamie’s Pizzeria, Cluster R, JLT. facebook.com/JamieOliversPizzeriaGCC